gs256/sitelook/README.md

 ### Search Filters

-So far `All` and `Images` search filters are supported.
-Implementation of `Videos` filter is underway.
-Other filters may or may not be implemented.
+Supported search filters are `All`, `Images` and `Videos`.
+Other filters most likely won't be implemented.

 ![image-search-example](dev/image-search-example.png)